-Texas-New Mexico Power, like customers and Texas market participants, is monitoring the COVID-19 coronavirus and we're planning accordingly.
+Texas-New Mexico Power, like customers and Texas market participants, has monitored and continued to plan responses to COVID-19.

 Keeping the lights on

-- Should COVID-19 impact our company at some point in the future and reduce our available in-the-field work force in a given region, we would seek mitigations.
+- If this were to change in the future and reduce our available in-the-field work force in a given region, we would seek mitigations.

 - Outage-restoration, in that scenario, still would prioritize key community services (hospitals, water/sewer, etc.) and outages that affect the largest numbers of customers.

-- We have customer service agents who can work from home, but many customers also can report outages and receive restoration-estimates using our automated phone system.
+- Customer service agents have been working from home, but many customers also can report outages and receive restoration-estimates using our automated phone system.

-- Employees continue working in the field, including conducting storm-related outage-restoration.
+- Employees continue working in the field, including conducting outage-restoration when needed.
 For safety reasons, a) please keep your distance from their work areas at all times and b) please practice social distancing due to COVID-19 concerns.

 Retail markets & REP billing companies

-- We don't anticipate significant interruptions in market activity due to COVID-19.
+- We haven’t experienced and don’t anticipate significant interruptions in market activity due to COVID-19.

 - More than 99 percent of our meters are advanced (aka, smart) meters.